 Editors of newspapers across the country have joined their voices to warn against the passing of the secrecy Bill today, which would “mark the beginning of the end of the freedom of information we cherish as a pillar of the Constitution that guards our future”.

-Anyone who leaks a secret, anyone who takes possession of a secret and anyone who publishes a secret will go to jail, without the option of a fine—potentially for up to 25 years.
+Anyone who leaks a secret, anyone who takes possession of a secret and anyone who publishes a secret will go to jail, without the option of a fine — potentially for up to 25 years.
+Motivation will be no mitigation.

 Despite repeated assurances that the ANC intends no harm to the media and despite Deputy President Kgalema Motlanthe’s apparent acceptance of a public interest clause earlier this month, the party has refused to give judges the right to balance culpability against public good.